 The New Archery Micro Apache Arrow Rest is an angular model that lacks the finesse of other rests.

-It is a black version which is only interrupted by the gray interior of the rest and occasional branding here and there.
+It is a black version that is only interrupted by the gray interior of the rest and occasional branding here and there.
 This is a right-handed only model.

 - Metal-based angular arrow rest